wptrainingteam/train-the-trainers-speaker-lessons/README.md

 Today we are going to watch a recording that is 1 hour and 20 minutes.
 This is a hands-on workshop.
 When the folks in the recording are working on the exercises, please work on the exercises along with them.

-During the video you can ask questions in the chatroom.
+During the video you can ask questions in the chatroom or on Slack.
-*Post a “hello” in the chatroom so that they can see where it is.*
+*Post a “hello” in the chatroom or Slack so that they can see where it is.*

 There will be a chance to ask questions via webcam after the recording.